PagerTree/prometheus-grafana-alertmanager-example/README.md

 ...
 ```

+If you made changes to the AlertManager config you'll want to reload the configuration using the following command:

+    $ curl -X POST http://<Host IP Address>:9093/-/reload

+## Dashboards

+Included are a couple of dashboards

+You can always find more dashboards on the [Grafana Dashboards Page](https://grafana.com/dashboards?dataSource=prometheus).

 ## Utility Scripts

 We've provided some utility scripts in the `util` folder.

 | Script | Args | Description | Example |